 Pros for reciprocating saw:

 - Best for demolition or renovation.
-There is an old small house in your yard that has to be demolished or if you are doing some remodeling and home improvements that require you to bring down walls and doors, this is one of the best tools that you can use.
-Believe it or not, but this saw can cut everything; from nails to pipes and both hard and soft wood to make the demolition work easy and quick for you.
+If there is a small old house in your yard that has to be demolished, or if you are doing some remodeling and home improvements that imply bringing down walls and doors, this is one of the best tools you can use.
+Believe it or not, this saw can cut everything, from nails to pipes and both hard and soft wood; it makes demolition work easy and quick for you.

 And what we found as cons:

 - Produces rough cuts.
 Well, this saw makes rough and aggressive cuts, and so it won’t be useful when you want to make straight and smooth cuts.

 - Not ideal for precise cuts.
 If you need to make elaborate cuts that require a high level of precision and accuracy, this saw isn’t right for you.
 Because of the blade type this saw uses, it is hard to make intricate and precise cuts.

 Let’s break it down: Jigsaws have long, slim blades and they are ideal for jobs that require delicate woodcuts.
 On the other hand, reciprocating saws have horizontal blade action and they are used primarily for rough cutting and demolition jobs, such as cutting wood and metal aggressively.

 No matter which one you’ll, reciprocating saw or jigsaw have in mind that safety is very important!

 Follow the safety instructions, use safety gear when using your tool and enjoy using it!

 For more information about different kinds of cordless saws, check out our page dedicated only to cordless saw editorials and buyer’s guides.
 Enjoy!